Dreamshala

 Chase Bank is a household name in the USA, as it has dominated the banking sector since 1877 (under the name of Chase National Bank).
 It is now known for savings and checking accounts and for credit cards.
 But do you know that Chase also offers notary services to both existing and non-customers?

-Chase bank does offer a free notary service.
+Chase Bank does offer a free notary service.
 It now has more than 5,100 branches in the USA.
 And most branches have notary public officers.
-As of 2023, it is free for 18+ million checking account users and 25+ million debit card users.
+As of 2024, it is free for 18+ million checking account users and 25+ million debit card users.

 Disclaimer: This article contains affiliate links.
 We may receive a small commission when you make a purchase (No extra cost to you).
 Please read our Affiliate Disclosure for more information.